chanced/caps/README.md

 # caps

 caps is a case conversion library for Go.
-It was built with the following
-priorites: configurability, consistency, correctness, ergonomic, and performant in mind, in that order.
+It was built with the following priorites in mind: configurability, consistency, correctness, ergonomic, and performance; in that order.

 Out of the box, the following case conversion are supported: